 Shuler says that his inspiration for writing This is Ohio was rooted in the observation that the stories of the people suffering from drug addiction are not often told in, or with, any sort of depth.
 By focusing on harm reduction, he says, readers get a window into an empowered community: “It’s a social justice movement, built by grassroots organizing, to address the war on drugs which has affected poor people and people of color in disproportionate and oversized ways.”

-Shuler is an associate professor of English at Denison, where he teaches American literature, Black Studies, and chairs the concentration in Narrative Journalism.
+Shuler is an associate professor of English at Denison, where he teaches American literature, Black Studies, and chairs the Journalism program.
 He is the author of four books, including Midland: Reports From Flyover Country, which came out earlier this month.
 His writing has appeared in The New Republic, Pacific Standard, Christian Science Monitor, Salon, Los Angeles Times, among others.